Eswereddy/OpenAi/README.md

 ## What's real vs. mocked

-**Real:** the full citizen journey, the rule-based matching engine, the database, the live/offline fallback, the WhatsApp share link, and all five AI layers (a real call to OpenAI/Anthropic/Groq when a key is set — summary, chatbot, action plan, document checklist, and fill-by-talking form autofill).
+**Real:** the full citizen journey, the rule-based matching engine, the database, the live/offline fallback, the WhatsApp share link, and all six AI layers (a real call to OpenAI/Anthropic/Groq when a key is set — summary, chatbot, action plan, document checklist, and fill-by-talking form autofill).